google/google-analytics-utilities/README.md

     6. (Optional) Event Trigger Name
     7. (Optional) Event Trigger Log Condition
     8. (Only set with exclusion filter conditions) Exclusion Duration Mode
-    9. Repeat these steps in a new row for each DV360 link you want to create
+    9. Repeat these steps in a new row for each audience you want to create
 3. Click on Google Analytics Utilities > Google Analytics 4 > Audiences > Modify.
 4. The script will attempt to create a new audience based on the information in each row.